-CRIM 2913, 2915-2916, 2918-2920 Special Issues in Criminal Justice

-Selected topics in criminal justice.
+CRIM 2913, 2915-2916 Special Issues in Criminal Justice Selected topics in criminal justice.
 3 credits

-CRIM 3120 Qualitative Methods of Criminal Justice research
+CRIM 3120 Qualitative Methods of Criminal Justice Research

 Qualitative methods of criminological research, including criminological "field methods" and "ethnography."
 Four principle areas: (1) the distinctive logic or philosophy underlying the use of qualitative methods, (2) the different qualitative methods for collecting data, (3) the principal means for qualitatively analyzing data, and (4) criteria for evaluating qualitative research.
-Prerequisites: Six credits from SOCI 1101, PSYC 1101, ANTH 1202 and MATH 1101 or permission of instructor.
+Prerequisites: Two of the following courses: SOCI 1101, PSYC 1101, ANTH 1202 and MATH 1101 or permission of instructor.
 3 credits